Transportation Strikes in France 2023

 4. The Opera Garnier Served as a Military Camp

-The opera’s foundation stone was laid in 1862, but the work lasted more than 10 years because of budget restrictions, the Franco-Prussian War, and the Paris Commune.
+The Palais Garnier’s foundation stone was laid in 1862, but the work lasted more than 10 years because of budget restrictions, the Franco-Prussian War, and the Paris Commune.

 During the Prussian War, the unfinished building was converted into a camp where they stored food and straws.

 The construction of the building resumed shortly after the Opera Pelletier was destroyed by fire.
-The building’s main façade was inaugurated in 1867, but the entire opera house was opened to the public in 1875.
+The building’s main façade was inaugurated in 1867, but the entire opera house wasn’t opened to the public until 1875.

 5. La Danse de Carpeaux Scandal

-Charles Garnier considered his building as a true work of art, and during the works, the façade was totally masked by scaffolding not to betray his artists’ work.
+Charles Garnier considered his building a true work of art, and during the works, the façade was totally masked by scaffolding so as not to betray his artists’ work.
 To arouse the curiosity of Parisians, Garnier decided to unveil the façade in stages.

 In 1869, the carved groups of the facade were discovered.
-The group representing a group of women joyfully whirling around the Dance genius by Jean-Baptiste Carpeaux caused a scandal.
-How could represent a public monument naked women and so real being fun?
+The sculpture representing a group of women joyfully whirling around the Dance genius (La Danse de Carpeaux by Jean-Baptiste Carpeaux) caused a scandal.
+How could Garnier represent naked women (and so real) on a public monument?

-On the night of August 26-27, 1869, a bottle of ink has been thrown against the sculpture group.
+On the night of August 26-27, 1869, a bottle of ink was thrown against the sculpture group.

 Today, visitors can see a copy of this sculpture group; the original is displayed at the Orsay Museum.